clamstew/jods/docs/blog/2025-05-03-jods-journey.md

 ## The Signal Revolution

 As the project progressed, I couldn't ignore the growing popularity of signals in frameworks like Preact, Solid, and Angular.
-The proposed TC39 signals spec also caught my attention.
+The [proposed TC39 signals spec](https://github.com/tc39/proposal-signals) caught my attention, and I even [opened an issue](https://github.com/clamstew/jods/issues/11) to track our potential adoption of native signals.

-So one morning, I created a branch to rewrite jods with signals as the foundation.
+So one morning, I created a [branch to rewrite jods with signals](https://github.com/clamstew/jods/pull/20) as the foundation.
 This enabled more fine-grained reactivity — only updating components when the specific properties they use change, rather than the entire store.
+The community showed interest too, with discussions emerging around [signal integration strategies](https://github.com/clamstew/jods/issues/23).

 ## Enter Remix: Rethinking the Model Layer